undecaf/barcode-detector-polyfill/README.md

 + Scans `<img>`, `<canvas>` and live `<video>` elements, image and video `Blob`s and `File`s and more
 + Detects multiple barcodes per frame, also with different types
 + Barcodes may be oriented horizontally or vertically
-+ Avoids the LGPL license obligation of the [`@undecaf/zbar-wasm`](https://www.npmjs.com/package/@undecaf/zbar-wasm) dependency by loading it at runtime as a library
 + Outperforms pure JavaScript polyfills

 An online example is available [on GitHub](https://undecaf.github.io/barcode-detector-polyfill/example/)